The Alex – This slick, retro, and cozy hotel is a great choice for Merrion Square.

 Nearby Markets or Grocery Stores

 - Merrion Square Market – Throughout the year, various events are held in the square, and every Thursday street food stalls pop up for lunch.
-4-minute walk (0.2 mile).
+(0.2 mile).

-- SPAR – There’s a small SPAR minimart a 2-minute walk (0.1 mile) from the hotel on Westland Row, or a slightly bigger one on Merrion Row, an 8-minute walk (0.4 mile).
+- SPAR – There’s a small SPAR minimart a 2-minute walk (0.1 mile) from the hotel on Westland Row, or a slightly bigger one on Merrion Row (0.4 mile).